PhyloSofS-Team/PhyloSofS/README.md

 sudo docker run -ti --rm --mount type=bind,source=$(pwd),target=/project diegozea/phylosofs
 ```

 This starts a *bash* console with *PhyloSofS* and all its dependencies installed.
+The sources are taken from diegozea/phylosofs.
 First, change `xxx` by your *MODELLER* license key using `sed` as indicated in the banner.
 Then, you can use the `setup_databases` script the first time to install the needed
 databases into the project folder.
 The databases are going to need some time to